x3zapper/tp/docs/DeveloperGuide.md

 The `FindCommand#executeFuzzySearch()` method ranks all persons by their minimum Levenshtein distance to the keywords using `FindCommand#rankPersonsByDistance()`, which sorts persons by distance in ascending order and limits results to the top 5 matches.
 The sorted list may not be preserved in the displayed order in the UI.

+**Important Note on Multi-Keyword Fuzzy Search:** The fuzzy search compares each word in a person's name individually against each keyword and returns the minimum distance found across all comparisons.
+This means when using multiple keywords (e.g., `find s/2 Jason Lim`), the search performs an OR operation on individual word matches rather than matching the full phrase.
+For example, a contact named "Jason" will have distance 0 to the keyword "Jason", and a contact named "Jason Lim A A" will also have distance 0 (matching "Jason" or "Lim" individually).
+This can lead to unexpected results where shorter names rank equally with longer names that contain the same words.
+Fuzzy search is most effective with single keywords for typo tolerance.

 #### Levenshtein Distance Algorithm

 The fuzzy search mode uses the Levenshtein distance algorithm to measure similarity between strings.
 The Levenshtein distance is the minimum number of single-character edits (insertions, deletions, or substitutions) required to change one string into another.